scipy-conference/scipy_proceedings/papers/adam_richie-halford/adam_richie-halford.rst

-:code:`Knot` creates the single program on initialization, taking a user-defined function (UDF) as input and wrapping it in a command line interface (CLI) using clize :cite:`clize`.
-The resulting CLI downloads data from an Amazon Simple Storage Service (S3) bucket specified by an input URL.
+:code:`Knot` creates the single program on initialization, taking a user-defined function (UDF) as input and wrapping it in a command line interface (CLI), which downloads data from an Amazon Simple Storage Service (S3) bucket specified by an input URL.
 The UDF is also wrapped in a Python decorator that sends its output back to an S3 bucket.
 So in total, the resulting command line program downloads input data from S3, executes the UDF, and sends output back to S3. :code:`Knot` then packages the CLI, along with its dependencies, into a Docker container.
 The container is uploaded into the Amazon Elastic Container Registry (ECR).
 Cloudknot's use of Docker allows it to handle non-trivial software and data dependencies (see examples below).

 Separately, :code:`Knot` uses an AWS CloudFormation template to create the AWS resources required by AWS Batch: